PaoyangLab/PeTEM/README.md

 #### Differential expression tables
 > The expression data includes differentially expressed genes `gene_expression.txt` and differentially expressed TEs `TE_expression.txt`.
 In these files, the row names are the gene and TE names, followed by columns showing average expression level (RPKM) of each conditions.
 The rest of columns shows log2 fold change, p value, and FDR comparing each two conditions.

-> The column names should be: conditions names, "logFC_condition1_condition2", "PValue_condition1_condition2", "FDR_condition1_condition2", "logFC_condition2_condition3", ... etc.
+> The column names should be arranged by: conditions names, "logFC_condition1_condition2", "PValue_condition1_condition2", "FDR_condition1_condition2", "logFC_condition2_condition3", ... etc.

 `gene_expression.txt` or `TE_expression.txt`
 |  | WT | drdd | logFC_drdd_WT | PValue_drdd_WT | FDR_drdd_WT |